JayBrown/wys-WhatsYourSign-shell-script-version/README.md

   * executable files that are unsigned, or
   * that are codesigned differently from the main executable.

-**Note:** the SKID comparison will occasionally produce false negatives, because SKIDs can change for perfectly valid reasons, for example because the developer of a software has:
+**Note:** the SKID comparison will occasionally produce false negatives, because SKIDs can change for perfectly valid reasons, for example because the developer of a software has

 * renewed an expired certificate,
 * sold his product to another developer, or